 Failure to follow the School of Environment, Education & Development's procedure for ethical approval may leave you in breach of the University's Code of Good Research Conduct.
-It may leave you and the University open to legal action without the protection of an insurance policy and is likely to result in disciplinary action.

-Section 6: Appendices
+It may leave you and the University open to legal action without the protection of an insurance ikely to result in disciplinary action. e policy and is Section 6: Appendices